HakeemSd/Homelab-documentation/README.md

-# Homelab-documentation
+# Homelab
-This is documentation for my Ubuntu homelab, Docker services, Jellyfin media server, and networking setup.
+Self-hosted Ubuntu homelab, that includes Docker, Jellyfin , and system administration projects, networking, and automation.